To add content, ask questions.

 - Fruits, Vegetables

-Fruits and vegetables vocabulary in English, including common names, singular/plural forms, and example sentences for everyday conversation.
+Fruits and vegetables vocabulary in English, including common names for each category, example sentences, and tips for using them in everyday conversation.

 - Eating Out